Thukyd/azure-search-openai-hackathon/README.md

 #### Technology behind Azure Ai Search

-There are two main layers in Azure Ai Search:

-- **Layer 1**: Retrieval - search for the most relevant documents.
-There are three methods supporte in Ai Search:
-  - **Keyword**: Traditional keyword search.
-It is the fastest but least accurate.
-  - **Vector**: Uses embeddings and cosine similarity to find the most similar documents.
-It is more accurate but slower.
-  - **Hybrid**: Combination of Keyword and Vector.
-For Azure Ai Search they are using Reciprocal Rank Fusion (<https://learn.microsoft.com/en-us/azure/search/vector-search-ranking#reciprocal-rank-fusion-rrf-for-hybrid-queries>).
+Look at the "Hybrid Search" section of this readme.
+It's a combination of Keyword and Vector search.
+For Azure Ai Search they are using Reciprocal Rank Fusion (<[def]>).
-- **Layer 2**: Ranking - Prioritize the most relevant results.
-There is one method supported in Ai Search:
-  - **Semantic Ranking**: Uses a mulit-lingual, deep learning model adapted from Bing Search.
-It can rank the top 50 results from L1.

 #### Experiments for Search Methods